usri/aks-levelup/Kustomize/README.md

 ## Introduction

 Kubernetes relies on YAML for deployment definitions.
 As you applications grow and more services, application and namespaces are added, these YAML definitions can become hard to manage.
 Add several different environments such as UAT and Production and DevOps, mistakes to your cluster are inevitable.

 [kustomize](https://kustomize.io/#overview) is built-in to kubectl and assists in managing templates.

-The main concepts in Kustomize are "bases" and "overlays" ([terms](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/)).
+The main concepts in Kustomize are "base" and "overlays" ([terms](https://kubectl.docs.kubernetes.io/references/kustomize/glossary/)).
 The idea is to have a "base" desired state such as "UAT (User Acceptance Testing)" where the YMAL might include a small node pool and ingress.
-Then you might have a "production overlay" where you have a large cluster in a different namespace.
+Built on top of the base template, you can then create multiple overlay templates that extend or modify the base template for a specific environment.
+For example, you might have a "production overlay" where you have a large cluster in a different namespace.

 This module will guide you through the tutorial below to give you hands-on experience configuring and using Kustomize to templatize a YAML workload.

 ## Tutorial: Redeploy ngnix

 _(5 minutes)_

-In this tutorial we will deploy a simple YAML from the [PVC](https://github.com/rickrain/k8s-volumes/blob/main/README.md#tutorial-pod-storage) demo.
-This is a simple NGNIX container with no customizations.
+In this tutorial, you will deploy a simple YAML from the [PVC](https://github.com/rickrain/k8s-volumes/blob/main/README.md#tutorial-pod-storage) demo.
+The workload is a simple NGNIX container with no customizations.
 Make sure you have the [01-pod-storage.yaml](https://github.com/rickrain/k8s-volumes/blob/main/01-pod-storage.yaml).

 ### Step-by-step instructions